Frikadellental/FrikaCreate/README.md

 ![Support Banner](https://i.imgur.com/pGMDwDQ.png)

-Please note that this modpack is created and maintained by only one person.
-If you encounter bugs or need assistance:

 - **Do not** post questions or bug reports in the comments
 - **Do** join our [Discord server](https://discord.gg/pHtsgkKJeb) and use the dedicated forums
 - You can also reach out via private message for specific issues

 ## Installation